airladon/FigureOne/docs/README.md

   .start();
 ```

-An animation manager is tied to one element, can be used to animate other elements too
+An animation manager is tied to one element, but can be used to animate other elements too

 ```javascript
 // add another element